test1809/test18.09.15/README.md

 In a more elaborate application StockRepository and TradeRepository implementations would be autowired in StockService.

-6. GBCE All Share Index calculation:
+6. GBCE All Share Index calculation
 Added tests for all shares index calculation.
 Fixed tests compilation by creating missing method, exception class.
 For calculating the geometric mean for a set of values it is recommended to calculate the arithmetic mean of the logarithm-transformed values.